 - peppers (all colors)

 Can you freeze casseroles?
-Yes, this freezes really well.
+Yes, this ham and potato bake freezes really well.
 I store it in individual serving containers and freeze it.
-I take it out the night before I want to serve it and just microwave it.
-You can also warm it at 300° until warmed throughout.
+I take it out the night before to allow it to thaw in the fridge overnight.

+Can I double this recipe?
 You can easily double this recipe and use half and freeze half.
 Saves time when you need a quick dinner.
 No need to bake the portion you will be freezing.
 You can do that at the time you are ready to serve.
-I do wait to toss extra cheese on until its ready for its ultimate baking.
+I do wait to toss extra cheese on until it’s ready for its ultimate baking.

 It’s ideal for potluck dinners as it holds the heat a long time.
 TIP: make sure and bring a printout of the recipe, because I guarantee you someone will ask!